microsoft/DirectX-Specs/d3d/HLSL_SM_6_6_Derivatives.md

 Quad Read functions should be supported on Shader Model 6.0

 4. How should the quads be ordered?
-   - RESOLVED: Group Index.
+   - RESOLVED: Implementation dependent.
-This has advantages and drawbacks.
-It introduces a restriction that the thread group must be traversed in row-order.
-Without it, there is no way to identify where the current quad is in the group.
+This spec takes no position on the ordering of quads within a group.
+This gives the most flexibility to implementations possible while still presenting a consistent ordering for threads within a single quad.

 ---
 # Change Log